Event Recap: Psychological Safety – Creating Safe Spaces At Work

 Psychological Safety & Wellbeing

-We welcomed David having a candid conversation about safety at the work and impact of mental health David shared his story which he openly talked about with his colleagues at Green Park and sparked a huge response and led to the implementation of a number of initiatives to support mental wellbeing internally.
+We welcomed David’s candid conversation about safety at the work and impact of mental health.
+David shared his story which he had talked openly about within Green Park.
+It sparked a huge response and led to the implementation of a number of initiatives to support mental wellbeing internally.

 Creating safe spaces is multi-linear because having good mental health is multi-linear.

 The business case for mental health is solid.
-According to Deloitte for every £1 spent on mental health there is average £5 return on the bottom line.
+According to a recent Deloitte study, for every £1 spent on mental health there is average £5 return on the bottom line – investing in people’s wellbeing has been shown to have an impact on your organisation’s results.

 Thank you to our guests, speakers and team for another great event.
 To receive invitations for future events sign up to our newsletter -you’ll find this in the right hand column on this page.